chrisying/overwatch-voice-bot/README.md

 * Add an "special mappings" file that does exact matches for voice lines (handles things like D.Va's winky face and non-ASCII stuff)
 * Figure out why the bot gets random HTTP 403's and gets stuck in exception loop
 * Add counter for voice line usage
+* Use [this](https://pypi.python.org/pypi/Unidecode) to decode unicode to ASCII for normalization